jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 | `ssl-redirect`              | `Path`   | `true`                        |       |
 | `ssl-redirect-code`         | `Global` | `302`                         | v0.10 |

-Configures if an encripted connection should be used.
+Configures if an encrypted connection should be used.

-* `ssl-redirect`: Defines if HAProxy should send a `302 redirect` response to requests made on unencripted connections.
+* `ssl-redirect`: Defines if HAProxy should send a `302 redirect` response to requests made on unencrypted connections.
 Note that this configuration will only make effect if TLS is [configured](https://github.com/jcmoraisjr/haproxy-ingress/tree/master/examples/tls-termination).
 * `ssl-redirect-code`: Defines the HTTP status code used in the redirect.
 The default value is `302` if not declared.
 Supported values are `301`, `302`, `303`, `307` and `308`.
 * `no-tls-redirect-locations`: Defines a comma-separated list of URLs that should be removed from the TLS redirect.
 Requests to `:80` http port and starting with one of the URLs from the list will not be redirected to https despite of the TLS redirect configuration.
 This option defaults to `/.well-known/acme-challenge`, used by ACME protocol.